 Adapting to the globalisation, liberalisation and technological changes, OECD governments have undertaken reforms in the way they run their SOEs.
 Many non OECD countries are also looking towards the OECD experience to guide their own reforms because they usually have a big state sector.

-In September 2002, the OECD Working Group on Privatisation and Corporate Governance of State Owned Assets started developing a set of non binding guidelines for corporate governance of state-owned enterprises, in complement to the OECD Principles of Corporate Governance.
+In September 2002, the OECD Working Group on Privatisation and Corporate Governance of State Owned Assets (later renamed Working Party on State Ownership and Privatisation Practices) started developing a set of non binding guidelines for corporate governance of state-owned enterprises, in complement to the OECD Principles of Corporate Governance.

-After two years of consulation with SOE managers and owners, state audit bodies, parliamentarians and civil society representatives from OECD and non-OECD countries (including a call for public comments), the OECD Guidelines on Corporate of State Owned Enterprises were adopted in April 2005.
+After two years of consultation with SOE managers and owners, state audit bodies, parliamentarians and civil society representatives from OECD and non-OECD countries (including a call for public comments), the OECD Guidelines on Corporate Governance of State Owned Enterprises were adopted in April 2005.

 Permanent URL: www.oecd.org/daf/corporateaffairs/soe/guidelines